 2 Loan from the Intermediate Parent Company carries no interest and is payable on demand.
 On 13 June 2023, the Parent company and Intermediate Parent Company signed a convertible loan agreement ('agreement') amounting to KD 125 million.
-The utilized portion of the loan as at 31 December 2023 amounts to KD 112 million and the unutilized portion of the loan amounting to KD 13 million.
+The agreement has been revised to have a limit of KD 160 million as per the addendum signed on 8 August 2024.
+The utilized portion of the loan as of 31 December 2024 amounts to KD 144.8 million and the unutilized portion of the loan amounting to KD 15.2 million.
 The agreement grants the Intermediate Parent Company an option to convert the debt into new ordinary shares in the Parent Company in accordance with the terms of the agreement.
 The completion and execution of the conversion option of the existing debt, once exercised, will be subject to the approval of the relevant regulatory authorities and to the approval of Extra-ordinary General Meeting ('EGM') of the shareholders of the Parent Company.
 The Group is currently assessing its options to process the conversion, including calling for a share capital increase.